php-webdriver/php-webdriver/README.md

 ## Description
 Php-webdriver library is PHP language binding for Selenium WebDriver, which allows you to control web browsers from PHP.

-This library is compatible with Selenium server version 2.x and 3.x.
+This library is compatible with Selenium server version 2.x, 3.x and 4.x.

-It implements the [JsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol), which is currently supported by the Selenium server and will also implement the [W3C WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html) specification in the future.
+The library supports [JsonWireProtocol](https://github.com/SeleniumHQ/selenium/wiki/JsonWireProtocol) and also implements **experimental support** of [W3C WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html).
+The W3C WebDriver support is not yet full-featured, however it should allow to control Firefox via Geckodriver and new versions of Chrome and Chromedriver with just a slight limitations.

 The concepts of this library are very similar to the "official" Java, .NET, Python and Ruby bindings from the [Selenium project](https://github.com/SeleniumHQ/selenium/).

-**As of 2013, this PHP client has been rewritten from scratch.**
-Using the old version?
-Check out [Adam Goucher's fork](https://github.com/Element-34/php-webdriver) of it.

 Looking for API documentation of php-webdriver?
 See [https://facebook.github.io/php-webdriver/](https://facebook.github.io/php-webdriver/latest/)